MeganKress/LiVoxGen/libraries.md

 kdtree is a simple C library that creates and iterates through kd-trees.
 Kd-trees are k-dimensional binary search trees.
 In this case, our kd-tree operates in three dimensions corresponding to the x, y, and z values for each point in the LAS file.

 The kdtree library has a function to add points to a kd-tree object along with a function to determine the points within a given range of some point.

+## Obtaining Libraries
+All libraries but kdtree may be installed from Synaptic Package Manager or through their project websites.